pscally1005/pscally1005.github.io/_posts/draft/2025-09-12-raspberry-brownies.md

 - melted butter
 - dark chocolate
 - 70% chocolate
 Description: Is there a better <a href="/recipes/healthier-dessert">dessert</a> combination than chocolate and <a href="/misc/fruit#raspberry">raspberries</a>?
 These healthy brownies are just that, being <a href="/misc/hidden-sugar">sugar free</a>, gluten free, and only having <a href="/misc/fats">healthy fats</a>.
-With a neutral base of applesauce, <a href="/recipes/natural-peanut-butter">almond butter</a>, and coconut oil, sweetened with granulated monk fruit, brought together with oat flour and cocoa powder, and topped with raspberries, these brownies are the perfect <a href="/recipes/healthier-dessert">dessert</a> or snack without making you feel sluggish
+With a neutral base of applesauce, <a href="/recipes/natural-peanut-butter">almond butter</a>, and coconut oil, sweetened with granulated monk fruit, brought together with <a href="/misc/grains#oats">oat flour</a> and cocoa powder, and topped with raspberries, these brownies are the perfect <a href="/recipes/healthier-dessert">dessert</a> or snack without making you feel sluggish
 Instructions:
 - Preheat your oven to 350F, and line a 9" square baking pan with parchment paper.
 Lightly grease the paper